aajonusnet/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 telling her, “Wait a minute.
 You’re selling these as organic at twelve farmers’ markets and to Rawsome.
 We know what you’re buying.
-You’re having us take commercial chickens out of the companies’ bagging, clean them and put them into unlabeled bags to sell as organic.”
-We’ve got pictures”.
+You’re having us take commercial chickens out of the companies’ bagging, clean them and put them into unlabeled bags to sell as organic. ”We’ve got pictures”.
 Another reason I finally did something about it was that when we started investigating, it came up that one person had written the district attorney up in that area saying that their little girl had lead poisoning and was in a very serious state